Wednesday, July 23, 2008

 The place was packed, but I was first in line.
 I had been second in line until the old bat in front of me decided to go home and nurse her severed hamstring, and as they opened the doors I congratulated myself on never forgetting to travel without a knife.

-I shouldn't have be here anyway, I thought, looking around at the motley crowd assembled to renew--or gain their first--driving priviliges.
+I shouldn't have to be here anyway, I thought, looking around at the motley crowd assembled to renew--or gain their first--driving priviliges.
 I've been driving my entire adult life--often with a license to do so--but that didn't matter.
 The liberal judge I faced last year decided to "interpret" the Constitution as liberal judges do, and I ended up with a year's driving suspension due to some technicality about operating a vehicle while drunk and bleeding.
 Now I had to take the driving test all over again to get my license back, like some common sixteen-year-old.
 Speaking of which...

 "Hey there honey," I said to the teenage girl behind me in line.
 "You familiar with the mercenary position?"